 Legislative change is one of the hallmarks of a peace process.
 Intended to promote social change, new laws or modifications to laws are meant to aid in the inclusion and reconstruction of society.
-Revising national policy to incorporate functional aspects of a peace accord involving land and property is frequently an important part of the postwar endeavor.46 However, such legislative change can be profoundly out of step with emerging tenure realities in postconflict scenarios.
-Griffiths47 notes that informal ties of mutual rights and obligation are frequently much stronger than formal law, and as such can serve to deflect the latter.
-Moore48 specifically examines the inadequacy of the idea that social change can be brought about by legislation in a context of legal pluralism.
+Revising national policy to incorporate functional aspects of a peace accord involving land and property frequently is an important part of the postwar endeavor.
+However, such legislative change can be out of step profoundly with emerging tenure realities in postconflict scenarios.
+Griffiths notes that informal ties of mutual rights and obligation are frequently much stronger than formal law and as such can serve to deflect the latter.
+Moore specifically examines the inadequacy of the idea that social change can be brought about by legislation in a context of legal pluralism.
 The development of Moore's model of the semiautonomous social field in legal pluralism was partially an effort to explain why new, imposed legislation and other legal attempts to direct change did not produce expected results.
-Thus, Moore49 notes:

-new laws are thrust upon ongoing social arrangements in which there are complexes of binding obligation already in existence.
+Thus, Moore notes, "New laws are thrust upon ongoing social arrangements in which there are complexes of binding obligation already in existence.
 Legislation is often passed with the intention of altering the ongoing social arrangements in specified ways.
-[However] [t]he social arrangements are often effectively stronger than the new laws.

-This is especially important given that conditions in postconflict situations are such that a recovering state will in many cases be weak and of questionable legitimacy in the eyes of many in civil society.
-In a peace process sets of rights and obligations that have been created and maintained during a war to facilitate property, land, and territorial needs and aspirations will predate and can be significantly stronger than any new laws attendant on a war-weakened state and fragile peace.
-This is particularly the case as mechanisms for disseminating and enforcing such laws (especially with agrarian, semi-literate, war-weary populations) will also be weak or nonexistent.
+[However] [t]he social arrangements are often effectively stronger than the new laws."44 This is especially important given that conditions in postconflict situations are such that a recovering state in many cases will be weak and of questionable legitimacy in the eyes of many in civil society.
+In a peace process, sets of rights and obligations that have been created and maintained during a war to facilitate property, land, and territorial needs and aspirations will predate and can be significantly stronger than any new laws attendant on a war-weakened state and fragile peace.
+This is particularly the case as mechanisms for disseminating and enforcing such laws (especially with agrarian, semiliterate, war-weary populations) also will be weak or nonexistent.

-Embracing Multiple Legal Orders in a Peace Process: Forum Shopping process deserves examination.
-In this context the literature describing 'forum shopping' is significant, and is one of the more valuable applied aspects from the field of legal pluralism.
+Embracing Multiple Legal Orders in a Peace Process: Forum Shopping

+With a problematic state and inadequate legislation to resolve important land and property rights dilemmas, the utility of purposefully engaging pluralism in a peace process deserves examination.
+In this context the literature describing "forum shopping" is significant and is one of the more valuable applied aspects from the field of legal pluralism.
 A number of authors note the existence of situations where there are opportunities (especially for litigants) to choose between fora belonging to different normative orders.
-On And Ostrom et al. and more modern state-based rights.
-While legal pluralism in land can present significant problems, pluralism can potentially offer certain possibilities with regard to choosing which normative orders and institutions an individual or group believes offers the most advantageous arena in which to pursue important property rights issues.
-The effect of such forum shopping for land tenure institutions is to create a situation where there can be considerable 'room for maneuver' or negotiability within the political-legal sphere.
-This creates the possibility for less violence in a peace process if claimants feel that there are not rigid, uncompromising legal structures of questionable legitimacy confining their options.
+45 Elinor Ostrom and others have examined different aspects of negotiation between traditional customary rights and more modern state-based rights.
+46 While legal pluralism in land can present significant problems, pluralism potentially can offer certain possibilities with regard to choosing which normative orders and institutions an individual or group believes offers the most advantageous arena in which to pursue important property rights issues.
+The effect of such forum shopping for land tenure institutions is to create a situation where there can be considerable "room for maneuver" or negotiability within the political-legal sphere.
+47 This creates the possibility for less violence in a peace process if claimants feel that there are not rigid, uncompromising legal structures of questionable legitimacy confining their options.48